-- While the introductory and core course for all religion majors is RELI 101, this large lecture class doesn't really provide an accurate picture of what other courses in the department are going to feel like.
-While it's certainly possible to take RELI 101 first semester and enjoy it, it's advisable to take an elective course first, as these are likely to be small seminar classes more closely aligned to what majors can expect the rest of the time. - Work closely with the DUS, or another faculty member who is your advisor, once you have started in the major, to decide what courses will be best for you to pursue.
+• While the introductory and core course for all religion majors is RELI 101, this large lecture class does not provide an accurate picture of what other courses in the department are going to feel like.
+While it's certainly possible to take RELI 101 first semester and enjoy it, it's advisable to take an elective course first, as these are likely to be small seminar classes more closely aligned to what majors can expect the rest of the time.

+- Work closely with the DUS, or another faculty member who you want to be your advisor, once you have started in the major, to decide what courses will be best for you to pursue.
 As there is no set sequence of courses that students have to take, you have the flexibility to choose your own schedule.
-Talk to professors about how frequently courses will be offered.

-- Take an interesting upper-level course if you find it offered, as it may not be offered in the next few years. - As all electives will fit into one or another major requirement category, it won't be hard to fulfill your basic requirements.
-Try to take courses from differing perspectives.
+Talk to professors about how frequently courses will be offered. - Take an interesting upper-level course if you find it offered, as it may not be offered in the next few years.
+Even if you are an incoming student, consider taking any 300-level seminar that interests you. - As all electives will fit into one or another major requirement category, it won't be hard to fulfill your basic requirements.
+Try to take courses from differing perspectives and try out seminars that interest you.
+There is a wide community of support-faculty, graduate students, and undergraduates-with whom you might connect.

 Semester 1 Semester 2 Semester 3 Semester 4

-RELI elective RELI 101 RELI major req RELI elective
+RELI RELI 101 RELI major RELI

+elective req elective

-D2 RELI major req D2 D3
+D2 RELI major D2 D3

+req

-FWIS/ Open FWIS/ Open D3 Open
+FWIS/ FWIS/ Open D3 Open

+Open

 Open Open Open Open

 Open Open Open Open

 Semester 5 Semester 6 Semester 7 Semester 8

-RELI elective RELI seminar RELI seminar RELI elective
+RELI RELI seminar RELI RELI

+elective seminar elective

-RELI elective D3 LPAP Open
+RELI D3 LPAP Open

+elective

 D2 Open Open Open

 Open Open Open Open

 Open Open Open Open